k-cybulski/survivingdke/index.md

 * Pick a topic that you know you can finish in 30% of the time.
 	* By definition, you're not experienced enough yet to estimate how long something will take, so you'll still run short.
 	* Try to limit risk or aspects over which you have no control.
 At the very least factor them in your estimation.
 E.g.:
-		* Robotics: the robot could malfunction / break.
+		* Robotics: the robot could malfunction/break.
 You have to deal with signal noise on sensors.
-(Your excellent algo might work in lab conditions, but sadly fails miserably on sensors.)
+(Your excellent algorithm might work in lab conditions, but sadly fails miserably on sensors.)
 		* Data-Mining: the dataset could be of shit quality (which happens about 95% of the time when dealing with real-world datasets).
 The dataset could be so big that any decent algorithm will blow up your little 32GB RAM 'workstation'.
 Yes, I said 32GB of RAM was little.
 And obviously, the cluster that does have RAM is currently in use by some other student/PhD.
 * Realize that "even bad results are results" is a blatant lie.
 	* On that note: *DO NOT* falsify results.